Agnès Varda: Faces Places (2017)

 In 2017, Varda co-directed Faces Places with the artist JR. The film was screened out of competition at the 2017 Cannes Film Festival where it won the L'Œil d'or award.
 The film follows Varda and JR traveling around rural France, creating portraits of the people they come across.
 Varda was nominated for the Academy Award for Best Documentary Feature for this film, making her the oldest person to be nominated for a competitive Oscar.
 Although the nomination was her first, Varda did not regard it as important, stating: "There is nothing to be proud of, but happy.
 Happy because we make films to love.
 We make films so that you love the film."
 The film ends with Varda and JR knocking on Jean-Luc Godard's front door in Rolle for an interview.
 Godard agreed to the meeting but "stands them up".

+Varda by Agnes (2019)

+The last film Varda directed, Varda by Agnes features Varda watching and discussing her films and work.
+She recounts her 60-year artistic journey through photography and filmmaking.
+She expresses the importance of three key words: inspiration, creation, and sharing.
+The film shows Varda sitting and reflecting on the things she loves, such as her husband, cats, colors, beaches, and heart-shaped potatoes.

 Style and influences

 Many of Varda's films use protagonists that are marginalized or rejected members of society, and are documentary in nature.
-She made a short film on the Black Panthers after seeing that their leader, Huey Newton, was arrested for killing a policeman.
+She made a short film on the Black Panthers after seeing that their leader, Huey Newton, was arrested for killing a police officer.
 The film focuses on demonstrations in support of Newton and the "Free Huey" campaign.